 How to Choose Furniture for a Wet Lab

-Regardless of the type of lab you are designing, choosing furniture can be a make-or-break step that can dictate the future success of your facility.
-In wet labs, special consideration must be taken in regards to the water-resistance of all furniture, resistance to bacterial buildup, and ability to withstand regular cleanings and exposure to chemicals.
+Regardless of the type of lab you are designing, choosing furniture can be a make-or-break step.
+It can dictate the future success of your facility.
+In wet labs, special consideration must be taken in regards to the water-resistance of all furniture.
+You must also consider resistance to bacterial buildup, and ability to withstand regular cleanings and exposure to chemicals.

 More lab design resources:

 At OnePointe Solutions, we design, build, and install high-quality laboratory furniture custom made to suit the unique and individual needs of our clients.
-If you are in the midst of designing a wet lab and are in need of expert advice on how to choose wet lab furniture, you have come to the right place.
+Additionally, if you are in the midst of designing a wet lab and need of expert advice on choosing appropriate furniture, you’ve come to the right place.

 In this guide, we will share some of the key considerations you will need to keep in mind when choosing wet lab furniture.
-Our lab construction and design specialists can help guide you on your next project, even if you are an engineer looking for help starting a renovation or expansion.
+Our lab construction and design specialists can help guide you on your next project.
+This applies even if you are an engineer looking for help starting a renovation or expansion.

 Wet Lab vs. Dry Lab: What’s the Difference?

 Wet labs are often designed with possible spills in mind.
-Complex and highly efficient drainage systems are common in most wet lab environments, with sloping floors and drains aiding in the maintenance of a slip-free work area.
-Sinks, mop stations, and laboratory workbenches and tables outfitted with plumbing help to direct water to workstations for the safe and efficient handling and cleaning of all materials, tools, and equipment.
+Complex and highly efficient drainage systems are common in most wet lab environments.
+Sloping floors and drains aid in the maintenance of a slip-free work area.
+Sinks, mop stations, laboratory workbenches, and tables outfitted with plumbing help to direct water to workstations.
+This ensures the safe and efficient handling and cleaning of all materials, tools, and equipment.

-Dry labs are designed to be as dry as possible, often intended to be ideal environments for electronics and computers as well as highly-sensitive equipment.
-Far fewer sinks and less complex drainage systems are required in dry labs, though some are necessary for efficient cleanup.
+Dry labs are designed to be as dry as possible.
+They are often intended to be ideal environments for electronics and computers as well as highly-sensitive equipment.
+Far fewer sinks and less complex drainage systems are required in dry labs.
+Still, some are necessary for efficient cleanup.

 Applications

-Wet labs primarily handle the research of liquid samples, testing biological materials, drugs, chemicals, and more for the purpose of scientific advancement and discovery.
-Wet labs handle physical samples, requiring specific environmental conditions for the preservation of sanitary conditions and a safe working environment for laboratory personnel.
-Wet labs can commonly be found in food testing facilities, pharmaceutical labs, cosmetics labs, etc.
+Wet labs primarily handle the research of liquid samples.
+They test biological materials, drugs, chemicals, and more for the purpose of scientific advancement and discovery.
+Wet labs handle physical samples, which require specific environmental conditions.
+This is essential for the preservation of sanitary conditions and a safe working environment for laboratory personnel.
+Commonly, wet labs can be found in food testing facilities, pharmaceutical labs, cosmetics labs, etc.

-Dry labs primarily handle data and computer-based research, utilizing technology and mathematics to perform research, evaluate bio-data, create computer-generated models, etc. Dry labs performing vital data analysis can be found in the worlds of engineering, medicine, physics, coding, etc.
+Dry labs primarily handle data and computer-based research.
+They utilize technology and mathematics to perform research, evaluate bio-data, and create computer-generated models, etc. Dry labs performing vital data analysis can be found in the worlds of engineering, medicine, physics, coding, etc.

 Water-Resistant Materials

 Though it may seem obvious, far too many wet lab designs neglect to include sufficient considerations for water and moisture resistance.
-Many novice designers believe a few floor drains will be enough to avoid accumulated moisture, but don’t realize that choosing the wrong furniture can have a devastating impact, no matter how great the base-design of your facility may be.
+Many novice designers believe a few floor drains will be enough to avoid accumulated moisture.
+However, they don’t realize that choosing the wrong furniture can have a devastating impact.
+This is true no matter how great the base-design of your facility may be.

-When selecting wet lab furniture, it is important to choose options that can be made using water-resistant materials.
-Materials like wood or certain laminates may swell or bend if saturated with water.
+When designing a wet lab, choose water-resistant materials options.
+Materials like wood or certain laminates can swell or bend if saturated with water.
 Materials with porous surfaces can easily collect moisture, allowing for the buildup of bacteria.
 Seams or cracks in wet lab casework or tables can lead to leaks, damaged items, and huge messes.

 To avoid encountering moisture-related problems, choose water-resistant materials right from the start.
 At OnePointe Solutions, we offer lab tables, casework, countertops, and more in a range of water-resistant materials.
 Some of the water-resistant work surface materials we offer include: